 The bridge between a product’s roadmap and product vision is called product strategy.
 The only thing that matters is that the company’s product reaches the people who will use it.
 The team must have a successful product strategy in order to produce a successful product.
 Product strategy works as a north star to guide the team through the inevitable instability of creating a system.
 As a result of a good product strategy, the company’s product sales, development, and marketing teams all collaborate to achieve a successful product for the public.

-It is essential to know this product is for whom and what that means for the organization.
+It is essential to know who this product is for whom and what that means for the organization.
 When developing a product’s market vision, these are the most important questions to address.
 This section provides information about the company’s target clients, how it plans to promote its product, and how it will get fame compared to competitors.
 The market vision a product team creates must represent what customers want and whom they want to target.

 A team must have a goal in mind while developing a product strategy.
 It needs a goal to work towards.
 Setting goals is essential to determining the path and ensuring that the team stays on course.
 The product’s success will be based on the number of users.
-Therefore it is crucial to have a straight set of goals in place.
+Therefore, it is crucial to have a straight set of goals in place.

 A Product team’s goals should be SMART—specific and measurable; achievable; meaningful, and time-based.
 It is vital to make them simple.
 Also, do not put all of the project’s goals at the end.
 In order to keep the Product team on track and assure that they are doing everything that wants to be done, the Product manager should establish specific, timely milestones.

 Product initiatives are more comprehensive conceptions of what a product should be.
 They are big-picture ideas, such as trends products might help shape.
-If the team is operating on a small or large scale, Product initiative indicates the kind of impact it wants to make on the customers and prospects and the company’s health.
+If the team is operating on a small or large scale, The product initiative indicates the kind of impact it wants to make on the customers and prospects and the company’s health.

-Importance of Product Strategy framework
+Importance of Product Strategy Framework

 A product strategy relies on the overall vision of the product.
 It specifies the finish line of the product.
 A product manager will establish the path of product efforts by creating a product strategy.
 The product strategy forms the idea for implementing a product roadmap and succeeding product releases.
 Instead of making products for everybody, the product strategy allows the company to focus on a specific target market.

 The objective of a product is defined by product strategy.
-Writing the reason of product development is one of its most crucial factors.
+Writing the reason for product development is one of its most crucial factors.
 Without that, product teams will struggle to determine where to begin and how to progress.
 A product strategy is an organizational plan that directs the development of a product.
 It considers things like the company’s intended audience, where its product sits in the market, and what kind of business impact it should have – giving a clear image of its market vision, particular goals, and long-term plans.